 Dubai Expo 2020 Centre - Image sources: Google - DigitalGlobe 2018 / Copyright Bird.i - DigitalGlobe 2018

 District One, Mohammed Bin Rashid Al Maktoum City

 Spread over 1,100 acres, District One in Mohammed Bin Rashid Al Maktoum City is located 4km from the Burj Khalifa and will feature luxury villas, gardens and even a 7km long crystal lagoon.
 After so much anticipation, we’re looking forward to seeing its progress over the coming months!

 Mohammed Bin Rashid Al Maktoum City - Image sources: Google - DigitalGlobe 2018 / Copyright Bird.i - DigitalGlobe 2018

 It's clear from these image comparisons that Dubai's construction landscape is moving at a rapid pace and Google Earth is struggling to keep up.

-If you’re looking for a more reliable and accurate way to plan and monitor construction projects with the latest high-resolution satellite imagery, get in touch today or sign up for a free 10 day trial of the Bird.i platform here.
+If you’re looking for a more reliable and accurate way to plan and monitor construction projects with the latest high-resolution satellite imagery, get in touch today or request a customised demo below.